Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Assigns the ListView1 control on the Form into the Object variable lvwList declared in the Global declarations area.

-1. Open the Demo Form once then close the form,
+1. Open the demo form once and then close it.

-3. Right-click on the ListView Control, highlight the ListViewCtrl Object Option, and select Properties from the displayed list.
+3. Right-click the ListView control, highlight the ListViewCtrl Object option, and select Properties from the menu.

 The ColumnHeaders.Add method syntax is as follows: